yegor256/qulice/README.md

 </build>
 ```

-and make sure you have the JDK binaries (including the Java compiler `javac`)
+Then, make sure you have the JDK binaries (including the Java compiler `javac`)
 accessible from your `PATH` environment variable (e.g. if you have JDK 1.8.0
 installed in Windows your PATH should contain something like `C:\Program
 Files\Java\jdk1.8.0\bin`).